AgileRL/AgileRL/docs/evo_hyperparam_opt/tournament_selection.rst

 The class :class:`TournamentSelection <agilerl.hpo.tournament.TournamentSelection>` defines the functions required for tournament selection.
 :func:`TournamentSelection.select() <agilerl.hpo.tournament.TournamentSelection.select>` returns the best agent, and the new generation of agents.

+The new generation is then perturbed by the shared :ref:`mutation <mutations>` step to explore the hyperparameter space; under tournament selection every agent in the new generation is eligible for mutation.

 .. code-block:: python

     from agilerl.hpo.tournament import TournamentSelection